communitiesuk/delta-common-infrastructure/docs/security/03_network.md

 See the networking Terraform module for details.

-TODO: DT-39 enable GuardDuty monitoring of VPC flow logs
+TODO DT-39: enable GuardDuty monitoring of VPC flow logs

 ## ACL